United States Refrigerated Trucking Market Size and Share

 United States Refrigerated Trucking Market Analysis by Mordor Intelligence

-The United States refrigerated trucking market size is estimated at USD 30.77 billion in 2025, and is expected to reach USD 42.27 billion by 2030, at a CAGR of 6.56% during the forecast period (2025-2030).
+The United States refrigerated trucking market size in 2026 is estimated at USD 32.69 billion, growing from 2025 value of USD 30.77 billion with 2031 projections showing USD 44.2 billion, growing at 6.23% CAGR over 2026-2031.
 Growth stems from several converging forces: sustained consumer demand for year-round fresh food, expanding ultra-cold pharmaceutical distribution, and rising e-commerce grocery orders that shorten delivery windows.
 Operators are upgrading fleets with electric transport-refrigeration units to comply with zero-emission mandates, while artificial-intelligence routing platforms lower empty-mile ratios and spoilage costs.
 Consolidation among top carriers provides scale for expensive technology investments, yet a fragmented tail of regional specialists remains crucial for last-mile coverage.
 Parallel investment in modern cold-storage nodes underpins network optimization, especially in Texas, the Gulf Coast, and Midwest agribusiness corridors.

 Key Report Takeaways